simplicitesoftware/documentation/docs/documentation/devops/tests-coverage.md

 To enable coverage measurement of unit tests execution just pass the `JACOCO_MODULES` environment variable to the container with a space-separated list of modules (e.g. `-e JACOCO_MODULES="MyModule MyOtherModule"`).

-The JaCoCo agent exec file is generated at the location denoted by the `JACOCO_DESTFILE` environment variable which defaults to `/usr/local/tomcat/jacoco/jacoco.exec`.
+The JaCoCo agent exec file is generated at the location denoted by the `JACOCO_DESTFILE` environment variable which defaults to `/usr/local/tomcat/webapps/ROOT/WEB-INF/dbdoc/content/jacoco/jacoco.exec`.
-You must ensure persistence for this file, for instance by mounting the default `/usr/local/tomcat/jacoco` folder (e.g. `-v ./jacoco:/usr/local/tomcat/jacoco`) which is also useful for report generation as this default folder is the default location for report files, see bellow.
+You must ensure persistence for the above `jacoco` folder (which is the case if you already ensure the persistence of the `dbdoc` folder), for instance by mounting a dedicated volume.
+This is also useful for report generation as this default folder is also the default location for report files, see bellow.

 To be able to generate a human-readable report (see bellow) you must also mount the `src` and `bin` folders located in the `/usr/local/tomcat/webapps/ROOT/WEB-INF` folder because both of them are used by the report generation process.